Visa Information System

 The European Union Visa Information System (VIS) is a database containing information, including biometrics, on visa applications by Third Country Nationals requiring a visa to enter the Schengen area.

 The system was established in June 2004 by the Council of the European Union decision 2004/512/EC.

 VIS is rolled out on a regional basis, starting on 11 October 2011 with North African countries.
-Now, VIS is managed by eu-LISA with 24/7 surveillance and monitoring.

 Purpose

 VIS aims to prevent visa fraud and visa shopping by applicants between EU member states and to facilitate checks at external border crossing points and within territory of member states, assisting in the identification of listed persons.
 The bodies having access to VIS are: Consulates, police authorities from member states and Europol.
 Transfer of data to third countries or international organizations may take place only in an exceptional case of urgency, with the consent of the member state that entered the data.
 The VIS also assist the Member States competent authorities for asylum.